alexkroman/ollychat/README.md

    - Visit [Slack API](https://api.slack.com/apps)
    - Click "Create New App" → "From an app manifest"
    - Select your workspace
-   - Copy content from `slack-manifest.json`
+   - Copy JSON in `deploy/slack/slack-manifest.json`

 2. Install the app to your workspace:
    - Navigate to "Install App" in your Slack App settings